DanielShuey/FasterMathF/README.md

 # FasterMathF
 Faster version of MathF.
-Not fully tested.
+Not fully tested but I use it in my games and haven't had issues (yet!)